frcdesign/FRCDesign.org/docs/learning-course/stage2/2A-drivebaseFullDetail.md

 Next, you'll need to model your desired bumper mounts in the drivetrain part studio.

 Similar to battery mounting, good bumper mounting is often overlooked.
 While a robust bumper mounting system won’t win you any matches, a poor bumper mounting system can certainly lose you a match.
-Poor bumper mounting can lead to bumper damage, long bumper swap time, or even lead to your [bumpers falling off](https://youtu.be/pBUKxWKGV-Q?si=hmJtt9N6C7vGLFpL&t=42).
+Poor bumper mounting can lead to bumper damage, long bumper swap time, or even lead to your [bumpers falling off](https://youtu.be/pBUKxWKGV-Q?si=hmJtt9N6C7vGLFpL&t=42 "Bumpers Falling Off"){:target="_blank"}.

 In the provided example, the threaded stud bumper mounting system is implemented.
 <!--